nishikantanayak-indium/POC-Ganesh-Nish-June29-Old-Default-UI/README.md

 ### Coverage shows "Not Covered" for everything

-1. Open http://localhost:8000/api/workspaces/{id}/status and check edge counts.
+1. Check backend logs for cross-doc relationship count.
+If 0, check `CONFIDENCE_THRESHOLD`.
-2. Check backend logs for `"Found X cross-document relationships"`.
-If `X = 0`, lower `CONFIDENCE_THRESHOLD=0.4` and re-upload.
+2. Wipe the workspace (Wipe button), then re-upload all documents together in one pipeline run.
-3. Use the workspace **Wipe DB** button, then re-upload all documents.
+3. Lower `CONFIDENCE_THRESHOLD=0.4` in `.env` and restart the API.

-### "Could not initialize PostgreSQL" warning on startup
+### "Could not initialize PostgreSQL" on startup

-Docker Compose wasn't started first, or Postgres isn't healthy yet.
+Docker Compose wasn't started first, or Postgres isn't healthy yet:
 ```bash
 docker compose up -d
 docker compose ps   # confirm postgres shows "healthy"